History of the MGMC

 One of the missions of the MGMC is to present programs and to teach about various geological subjects.
 MGMC members and guest geologists, scientists, jewelers, and hobbyists continue this tradition.

-The types of programs are a diverse assortment of rock, fossil, gem, and mineral related subjects covering such areas as paleontology, meteoritics, vulcanology, mineralogy, collecting, jewelry making, silversmithing, glass blowing, and sculpting.
+The types of programs are a diverse assortment of rock, fossil, gem, and mineral related subjects covering such areas as paleontology, meteoritics, vulcanology, mineralogy, jewelry making, silversmithing, glass blowing, and sculpting.
 The type of program presented is limited only by the imagination of the MGMC members and the program chairman.

 Field trips are an integral part of the MGMC’s scope.
 The club has searched for geologic specimens all over the state of Kansas, and out of state as well.
 Some of the favorite places to hunt are the Chalk Beds in western Kansas.
 Monument Rocks, Castle Rock, and Wildcat Canyon are some of the many places that members have searched for fossilized shark teeth, marine invertebrates, and marine reptile bones.

 Other localities include the glacial till regions of northeast Kansas, the lead and zinc mining district of southeast Kansas, and the Flint Hills, where numerous invertebrate fossils have been collected.
-Other trips have been taken to museums with geologic exhibits and to member’s homes where they showcase their collections.
+Other trips have been taken to museums with geology exhibits and to member’s homes where they showcase their collections.

 Another aspect of the MGMC is its outreach programming.
 Members have volunteered to be leaders in the Kansas 4-H geology project.
 Several of the children involved in the 4-H program have gone on to join the MGMC with their families.
 Other MGMC members have gone to local schools, scout groups, church groups, and civic organizations to make presentations on a wide variety of geology related subjects.